EngYork/C-presentation/C programming.md

 # Why C?

 As electronic engineers or engineers in general, you will likely be working with embedded systems.
-Embedded systems are, for example, your smartphone or your Amazon Alexa, but also your smart light bulb or the control system for an oil refinery.
-As you might be aware, the platform code for your smartphone, that is the user interface and all the frameworks that work behind the scenes so that you can share pictures on
-Instagram, are most likely written in higher-level languages such as Java, Kotlin or Swift.
+Embedded systems range from your smartphone to your Alexa, and from your smart light bulb to the control systems for the power grid.
+As you might be aware, the platform code for your smartphone, that is the user interface and all the frameworks that work behind the scenes so that you can share pictures on Instagram, are most likely written in higher-level languages such as Java, Kotlin or Swift.
 So why is it important for you to know how to program in C?
 Without C, you would not be able to execute code written in those languages.
-The C language is extensively used in kernel programming.
-The kernel is the layer that handles all interactions between the operative system and the hardware itself.
-Another reason why you need to be able to program in C as an engineer is that microcontrollers commonly used in the industry perform best when executing C binaries.
+The C language is extensively used in things like kernel programming (the kernel is the layer that handles all interactions between the operative system and the hardware itself).
+Another reason why you need to be able to program in C as an engineer is that common industrial microcontrollers are best programmed with C due to manufacturer libraries being provided only in C or for performance reasons.
-As you learnt last year, you could program the microbit using a python interpreter.
-However, you should have seen a significant computing and memory performance increase by using the C++ hardware abstraction layer.
+As you may have learnt last year, you could program the microbit using a python.
+However, you should have noticed a significant computing and memory performance increase by using the available C++ hardware abstraction layer.
-When not to use C
+# Why not C?
-Theoretically, you could do everything in C as you have control over the ins and outs of the computer.
-However, in 2022 you probably don't want to do that for ease of development.
-If you are developing a desktop application, it would make little sense to use C over a higher language as the complexity of the code would be way higher slowing down the development.
-The takeaway is that you should learn C but you should also be familiar with Java and friends.
+You could, of course, do everything in C as you have control over the ins and outs of the platform.
+However, you probably don't want to do that for ease of development; If you are developing, say, a mobile app, it often makes little sense to use C over a higher language as the complexity of the code can be much higher which can often increase development time.
+The takeaway from this is that you should learn C but you should also be familiar with newer languages such as C++, C#, Rust, e.t.c.

 # Hello world

-I'm sure most of you will be familiar with the following code but I'll let you all have a quick refresher.
+I'm sure most of you will be familiar with the following code but for those who aren't, here's a quick refresher:

 ```c
 // ./code/hello_world.c